Every airline has its own set of restrictions regarding checked and carry-on baggage depending on travel class and destination.

 Sports Equipment and Oversized Baggage

-If you plan to travel with an oversized or overweight baggage, we urge you to coordinate such possibility with the airline right after the completion of your booking.
-Based on your request, our company will send a special inquiry to the airline.
+If you plan to travel with an oversized or overweight baggage, we urge you to coordinate it with the airline right after completing your booking.
+To do that, please contact OneTwoTrip Customer Support through your Customer Profile and provide the type of your baggage and its weight and dimensions (L x W x H.)

 Please note that your sports equipment and other oversized baggage may be included (or not) in the free baggage allowance depending on the regulations of the airline that you selected.

-If your special baggage is not included in the free baggage allowance, you will have to pay an oversized baggage fee at check-in according to the airline rates.
-Please refer to the airline website or customer support to verify oversized baggage fees.
+If your special baggage is not included in the free baggage allowance, you will have to pay an oversized baggage fee at check-in.
+Please refer to the airline website or customer support for more information about oversized baggage fees.

 Musical instruments are accepted as checked baggage only when booking flights on OneTwoTrip.